emberjs/website/source/guides/views/inserting-views-in-templates.md

 {{view view.infoView}}
 ```

-When nesting a view class like this, make sure to use a lowercase
-letter, as Ember will interpret a property with a capital letter as a
-global property.
+When using the view helper with a property, prefer starting the property name with a lowercase letter.
+Using an uppercase letter, such as in `{{view MyClass}}` may trigger a deprecated use-case.

 ### Setting Child View Templates